Contraction of Locally Differentially Private Mechanisms: Introduction

-Studying statistical problems under local privacy through the lens of contraction coefficient was initiated by Duchi et al. \citep{Duchi_LDP_MinimaxRates, Duchi2016MinimaxOP} in which sharp minimax risks for locally private mean estimation problems were characterized for sufficiently small $\eps$.
+Studying statistical problems under local privacy through the lens of contraction coefficients was initiated by Duchi et al. \citep{Duchi_LDP_MinimaxRates, Duchi2016MinimaxOP} in which sharp minimax risks for locally private mean estimation problems were characterized for sufficiently small $\eps$.
 As the main technical result, they showed that any $\eps$-LDP mechanism $\sK$ satisfies

 where $D_\kl(\cdot\|\cdot)$ and $\tv(\cdot, \cdot)$ denote KL-divergence and total variation distance, respectively.
-In light of the Pinsker's inequality $2\tv^2(P, Q)\leq D(P\|Q)$, this result gives an upper bound on $\eta_\kl(\sK)$.
-However, thanks to the data processing inequality, this bound becomes vacuous if the coefficient in \eqref{Duchi1_KL} is strictly bigger than $1$.
+In light of the Pinsker's inequality $2\tv^2(P, Q)\leq D_\kl(P\|Q)$, this result gives an upper bound on $\eta_\kl(\sK)$ the contraction coefficient under KL-divergence.
+However, thanks to the data processing inequality, this bound becomes vacuous if the coefficient in \eqref{Duchi1_KL} is strictly bigger than $1$ (i.e., $\eps$ is not sufficiently small).
 More recently, Duchi and Ruan \citep[Proposition 8]{Duchi_FisherInfo} showed a similar upper bound for $\chi^2$-divergence:

-According to Jensen's inequality $4\tv^2(P, Q)\leq \chi^2(P\| Q)$, and thus \eqref{Duchi3_tv} implies an upper bound on $\eta_{\chi^2}(\sK)$, which again is non-trivial only for sufficiently small $\eps$.
-Tight upper bounds on the contraction coefficients of LDP mechanisms under total variation distance and hockey-stick divergence were determined in \cite{kairouz2014extremal_JMLR} and \cite{Asoodeh_LDP_Equivalent}, respectively.
+According to Jensen's inequality $4\tv^2(P, Q)\leq \chi^2(P\| Q)$, and thus \eqref{Duchi3_tv} implies an upper bound on $\eta_{\chi^2}(\sK)$ the contraction coefficient under $\chi^2$-divergence.
+Analogously, this bound is non-trivial only for sufficiently small $\eps$.
+Similar upper bounds on the contraction coefficients under total variation distance and hockey-stick divergence were determined in \cite{kairouz2014extremal_JMLR} and \cite{Asoodeh_LDP_Equivalent}, respectively.
 Results of this nature are recurrent themes in privacy analysis in statistics and machine learning, see \cite{LDP_Acharya1, Jayadev_Unified, Jayadev_role_interactivity, Acharya_discrete_estimationLDP} for other examples of such results.